How to build a profitable podcast.

 Again, we take the brand identity of the host business, incorporating the logo and brand colours:

-If you are running on a budget or can't find a good designer then here are three tools you can use to creat this yourself, though we don't recommend it ;)
+If you are running on a budget or can't find a good designer then here are three tools you can use to create this yourself, though we don't recommend it ;)

-Podcast show notes are the written works attached to each episode that describe everything said on the show in an in-depth manner.
-They include links to all types of information and critical points mentioned on the show.
+Podcast show notes are the writing attached to each episode that describe everything said on the show.
+They include links to all types of information and critical points mentioned.

 Here are things to include in your podcast show notes:

 These should be added into the blog post created for each episode and also inserted into the show notes field for that episode, so they appear in podcast directories.